-specifies a 1 to 8 character load parameter that is used by the IPL'd system.
+specifies a 1 to 8 character load parameter that is used by the IPLed system.
+The load_parameter value can be enclosed by single quotation marks.

-PARM parameters
+PARM parameter

-specifies the parameters to be passed to the IPL'd operating system, separated by blanks.
-Refer to Usage Notes "4" on page 134, "5" on page 135, and "8" on page 135.
+specifies the parameters that are passed to the IPLed operating system.
+The parameters must be separated by blanks.
+Refer to Usage Notes "4" on page 135, "5" on page 135, and "8" on page 135.

-- 1. You may use one or more of the prefix keywords (REQuest, TOsys, ASuser, BYuser, PRESET, FORuser, ATnode, NODIRectxa) with this command.
-These prefix keywords may be specified in any order, but each keyword may only be specified once. - 2.
-For more information on the IPL directory statement, see z/VM: CP Planning and Administration. - 3.
-The directory IPL control statement can be overridden at logon time by specifying LOGON userid NOIPL. - 4.
-If multiple blanks are inserted between parameters, they are compressed to one blank.

-- 5. The entire PARM string is placed into the directory provided it fits in 72 columns.
+- 1. You can use one or more of the prefix keywords (REQuest, TOsys, ASuser, BYuser, PRESET, FORuser, ATnode, NODIRectxa) with this command.
+These prefix keywords can be specified in any order, but each keyword can be specified only once. - 2.
+For more information on the IPL directory statement, see IPL Directory Statement in z/VM: CP Planning and Administration. - 3.
+The IPL directory statement can be overridden at logon time by specifying LOGON userid NOIPL. - 4.
+If multiple blanks are inserted between parameters, they are compressed to one blank. - 5.
+The entire PARM string is placed into the directory provided it fits in 72 columns.
 Characters after column 72 are truncated. - 6.
-Since the parameters specified on the PARM parameter are only meaningful to the system to be loaded, DirMaint does not validate them.
+Because the parameters that are specified on the PARM parameter are only meaningful to the system to be loaded, DirMaint does not validate them.
 The data is passed to the operating system that is receiving control as a result of the IPL process. - 7.
 Because DELETE is a DirMaint keyword, it cannot be used as the name of a saved system on the IPL command.
 To use DELETE as a saved system name, use GET and REPLACE processing. - 8.
-Because DIAGNOSE X'84' processing handles only the first 48 bytes of information, the PARM string is left justified and truncated to 48 bytes before being passed to the DIAGNOSE X'84' routine. - 9.
+Because DIAGNOSE X'84' processing handles only the first 48 bytes of information, the PARM string is left justified and truncated to 48 bytes before the string is passed to the DIAGNOSE X'84' routine. - 9.
 The directory change may be brought online immediately by the CP update-in-place facility (DIAGNOSE code X'84').
 When this facility is used, you are informed by a message that both the source and online directories have been updated.